x1angli/priority-n-productivity/markdown_go_up.md

  * an extension of Markdown syntax, plus a static .js file, that supports diagrams, calendars, equations, and other features
  * Link: https://casual-effects.com/markdeep/

+### Graph, Diagram
+#### Markmap
+Markmap is a combination of markdown and mindmap.
+It parses markdown content and extract its intrinsic hierarchical structure and renders an interactive mindmap, aka markmap. it contains an VSCode extension and markmap-cli convertor

 ## Dynamic website generators
 The following tools loads markdown contents and renders them in HTML format